benpence/connections.games/README.md

 # About

-An online version of the [Codenames game](https://en.wikipedia.org/wiki/Codenames_(board_game\)).
+An online version of the <a href="https://en.wikipedia.org/wiki/Codenames_(board_game)">Codenames game</a>.
 Largely based on the experience playing https://www.horsepaste.com/.

 # Install